jefflai108/Attentive-Filtering-Network/README.md

 # Attentive Filtering Network
 University of Edinbrugh-Johns Hopkins University's system for ASVspoof 2017 Version 2.0 dataset.
-Work was submitted to ICASSP 2019.
+Accepted to ICASSP 2019.

 Read [our paper](https://arxiv.org/abs/1810.13048) for more details.